-Here, you are going to have to know your stuff, that’s for sure.
+Here, you will have to know your stuff, that’s for sure.

-That’s because you are working with clients that pay that little bit extra for a fitness experience that is very different for that offered in regular gyms.
+That’s because you are working with clients that pay that little bit extra for a fitness experience that differs from that offered in regular gyms.

-By all means, if you are feeling confident in your abilities, this is a place that you can happily make a career for yourself.
+By all means, if you feel confident in your abilities, this is a place where you can happily make a career.

-Remember that staff compliments will be smaller as well as the number of possible clients.
+Remember that staff compliments and the number of possible clients will be smaller.

 Training clients at home

-And so, they make use of personal trainer services that visit them in the comfort of their own home.
+And so they use personal trainer services that visit them in the comfort of their own home.

-Now many personal trainers do this in their own freelance capacity but a number of companies, for example, Gym Guyz run services like this and have personal trainers on their book that they then send out for client bookings.
+Now many personal trainers do this in their own freelance capacity, but several companies, for example, Gym Guyz, run services like this and have personal trainers on their book that they then send out for client bookings.

-In most cases, the work here is done for you and there is no need for you to find clients.
+In most cases, the work here is done for you; you don’t need to find clients.

 The thing is, this can be a little hit and miss at times unless whatever home training company you work for is well established.